BellaMrx/CSS_Guide/README.md

     - 1.3.
 Embedding CSS into HTML
     - 1.4.
 Analyze CSS in the web browser
 2. The CSS selectors
-    - 2.1 The simple selectors of CSS
+    - 2.1.
+The simple selectors of CSS
+    - 2.2.
+Combinators

 --------------------------------------------------------------------------------------------